MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-13.0.0/authenticate-azureps.md

 started with Azure PowerShell.

-To keep your Azure resources secure, restrict permissions of the identity for the authentication method you've chosen using the principle of least privilege.
+To keep your Azure resources secure, restrict permissions of the identity for the authentication method you chose using the principle of least privilege.
 Limiting sign-in permissions as much as possible for your use case helps keep your Azure resources secure.
 For more information, see [Enhance security with the principle of least privilege][principle-of-least-privilege].